microsoft/azuredevopslabs/labs/vsts/deliveryplans/readme.md

    <img src="images/10.png" />

-6. As changes occur to the schedule, you you can update the iteration for a backlog item by moving a card to a different iteration.
+6. As changes occur to the schedule, you can update the iteration for a backlog item by moving a card to a different iteration.
 This will help to drive alignment across your organization.

    <img src="images/11.png" />